BenjaminStuartDev/BenjaminStuartDev/README.md

 # Welcome! 👋

-Hi there, I'm Ben - a code monkey in training! 🐒 As a junior software developer, I love creating magical software solutions that solve real-world problems.
+Hi there, I'm Ben - a code monkey in training! 🐒 As a junior software developer, I love creating software solutions to solve real-world problems.
 I'm always on the lookout for new architectural patterns and tools to help me level up my skills and build more powerful and efficient software.

-When I'm not slinging code, you can usually find me exploring the latest tech trends, tinkering with new development tools, or trying to catch up on my never-ending reading list. 📚
+When I'm not slinging code, you can usually find me tinkering with new development tools, or trying to catch up on my never-ending reading list. 📚

 If you want to chat about coding, share some cool dev tricks or collaborate on a project, feel free to reach out to me.
-I'm always up for a good coding adventure! 💻
+I'm always up for a good adventure! 💻
 ## Languages and Technologies

 I have experience working with the following programming languages and technologies: